The current state of heat network regulations - As of April 2025

 Future Ofgem regulation

-Due to commence in 2025, Ofgem are soon to step in as the regulator of heat networks.
-This is a significant change aimed at enhancing customer protections and ensuring fair practices in the industry.
-Consultations to help set the regulations have been under way since 2023 and are expected to be fully implemented in 2026.
+With some early changes taking effect in 2025 (as above), Ofgem are soon to step in as the regulator of heat networks.
+This is a significant change aimed at improving consumer protections and ensuring fair practices in the industry.
+Consultations to help set the regulations have been under way since 2023, with the next changes coming into force in January 2026.
+Regulation is expected to be fully implemented by 2027.

 What to expect from upcoming regulations

-Back-billing: Heat suppliers may no longer be able to bill customers for energy used beyond the previous 12 or 18 months (the timescales soon to be confirmed) except where the customer is at fault or under specific regulations.
+Back-billing: Heat suppliers may no longer be able to bill consumers for energy used beyond the previous 12 months except where the consumer is at fault or other regulations are in play.

-Tariff change notification: Notification must be given 30-days before energy tariffs are increased.
-Where notifications aren’t sent, we act under instruction of your heat supplier.
+Tariff change notification: At least 30-days’ notice must be given to residents before energy tariffs are increased.

-Vulnerable customers: Customers classed as vulnerable will be given tailored support through new priority services, which is likely to extend beyond what is currently offered by the Heat Trust scheme.
+Vulnerable residents: Residents classed as in a vulnerable situation will be given tailored support through new priority services such as bill nominees, and password protection appointments.
+This is likely to extend beyond what is currently offered by Heat Trust.

 Fair pricing: Heat suppliers may be required to provide clear and detailed information about their pricing structures to Ofgem who may then publicly publish national price data for heat networks.